Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals

-+ S. Dev, H. Wang, C. S. Nwosu, N. Jain, B. Veeravalli, and D. John, A predictive analytics approach for stroke prediction using machine learning and neural networks, *Healthcare Analytics*, 2022.
++ S. Dev, H. Wang, C. S. Nwosu, N. Jain, B. Veeravalli, and D. John, A predictive analytics approach for stroke prediction using machine learning and neural networks, *Healthcare Analytics*, 2022. [<a href="https://arxiv.org/pdf/2203.00497.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/EHR-features">code</a>]

 + D. Kaloni, Y. H. Lee, and S. Dev, Air quality in the New Delhi metropolis under COVID-19 lockdown, *Systems and Soft Computing*, 2022.